shijistar/enum-plus/README.md

 ### 5. Native Enum Format

-You can also create from native enums.
+Create from native enums.
 It benefits from the native enum's `auto-incrementing` behavior.

 ```ts
 import { Enum } from 'enum-plus';